 Wagyu is wonderful, but if only the best-known beef in the world will do, order some Kobe beef from Holy Grail Steak Co.
 The company offers some excellent Wagyu options, but also is the only online source for certified Kobe beef, which must be top-grade meat from the Tajima breed, raised in the Hyogo Prefecture.

 To sell Kobe beef, you must be licensed by Kobe-Niku; there are six licensed butchers, thirty licensed restaurants, and one licensed online retailer.
-Only 1,000 heads of Kobe cattle are exported outside of Japan, and you’ll pay $199 for a seven-ounce steak from Holy Grail Steak Co.
+Only a limited number of heads of Kobe cattle are exported outside of Japan, and you’ll pay $199 for a seven-ounce steak from Holy Grail Steak Co.
 It will likely be the most special steak you’ve ever consumed.

 Since the founding of the Union Stockyards meat processing complex in 1865, Chicago has been known for its meat prowess.
 Chicago Steak Company carries on that tradition, specializing in Midwest-sourced, USDA prime beef.
 The Wagyu beef options cover the bases—there’s boneless strip, filet mignon, ribeye, flat iron, burgers, and a few combination boxes.